Today we are sharing a review of Beaches Ocho Rios family resort in Jamaica.

 - A microwave, kettle and coffee maker, together with a supply of tea/coffee in every room – great for late-night and early morning drinks.

-- Every room comes with a plasma TV and X-Box 360 as standard – you can request additional games from the Concierge, along with extra controls.
+- Every room at Ocho Rios comes with a plasma TV and X-Box 360 as standard – you can request additional games from the Concierge, along with extra controls.
 There are plenty of US channels to keep you occupied.

 - Rooms with multiple beds and sofa beds, and 1-bedroom suites with a separate bedroom sleeping up to 5 people, plus adjoining rooms for larger groups – great if you’re travelling with family.

 - Complimentary robes for adults (kids’ versions will also be supplied in the near future but for now, Flea simply allowed an adult robe to trail after her and insisted on being called Your Highness while wearing it)

 - Complimentary full-size toiletries from the on-site spa – perfect when you realise you’ve forgotten any moisturiser.
 D’oh.

 We arrived tired after the 9-hour flight from London, and Flea just wanted to hit the hay – so I opted to skip dinner and head for our room, while our fellow bloggers checked out the restaurants and entertainment.